 January is National Train Your Dog Month, and studies show you can teach an older dog new tricks.
 Here’s information to share with pet owners about why that’s a good thing.

-Behavioral and obedience training are important to the safety and socialization of active dogs, and strengthen the bond between dogs and their owners.
+Behavioral and obedience training is important to the safety and socialization of active dogs and strengthens the bond between dogs and their owners.
 Outdoor activities like leash training also help keep dogs mentally and physically fit.

 The problem is, when dogs get older, dog owners often reduce training exercises since their dogs no longer appear to need training.
 Yet continued mental stimulation is just as important as physical exercise to the long-term health and well-being of dogs.

-According to a 2017 co-study presented at the Fourth International Conference on Animal-Computer Interaction, researchers evidenced how continued mental stimulation helps slow ageing in dogs.
+According to a 2017 co-study presented at the Fourth International Conference on Animal-Computer Interaction, researchers evidenced how continued mental stimulation helps slow aging in dogs.
 Without such stimulation, the study proposed:

 - dogs may age faster

 In separate studies published in Veterinary Clinics of North America: Small Animal Practice, research suggests that mental stimulation helps protect dogs against Canine Cognitive Dysfunction (CCD).